 For nearly a decade, the National Quality Forum (NQF) has been working to advance cost and resource use measurement.
 In January 2010, NQF released a report, Measurement Framework: Evaluating Efficiency Across Patient-Focused Episodes of Care, which addressed cost and resource use as one of the three overarching domains for assessing efficiency.
 NQF defined efficiency as the resource use or cost associated with a specific level of performance with respect to the other five Institute of Medicine (IOM) aims of quality.
-The report's framework advised that measures of resource use and cost should acknowledge the value of measuring actual prices paid and standardized prices, in addition to measuring overall utilization.
-Resource use measures can be defined as measures of health services that are applied to a population or event.
-9 A resource use measure counts the frequency of defined health system resources and some may further apply a dollar amount (e.g., allowable charges or standardized prices) to each unit of resource use.
+The report's framework advised that measures of resource use and cost should acknowledge the value of measuring actual prices paid and standardized prices, in addition to measuring overall use.

+Resource use measures can be defined as measures of health services applied to a population or event.9 A resource use measure counts the frequency of use of defined health system resources, and some may further apply a dollar amount (e.g., allowable charges or standardized prices) to each unit of resource use.
 Alternatively, a cost of care measure calculates total healthcare spending.
-This includes the total resource use and the unit price(s), by payor or consumer, for a healthcare service or group of services associated with a specified patient population, time period, and unit(s) of clinical accountability.
-10 Current approaches for measuring resource use and cost range from broadly focused measures, such as per capita measures, which address total healthcare spending or resource use per person, to those with a more narrow focus, such as measures dealing with the healthcare spending or resource use of an individual procedure (e.g., a hip replacement).
+This includes the total resource use and the unit prices, by payer or consumer, for a healthcare service or group of services associated with a specified patient population, time period, and unit of clinical accountability.10 Current approaches for measuring resource use and cost range from broadly focused measures, such as per capita measures, which address total healthcare spending or resource use per person, to those with a more narrow focus, such as measures dealing with the healthcare spending or resource use of an individual procedure (e.g., a hip replacement).
 This project builds on the 2010 measurement framework and emphasizes that measures of cost, resource use, and quality must be aligned in order to truly understand efficiency and value (Figure 1).

 Figure 1.
-Resource Use as a building block toward measuring efficiency and value.
+Resource Use as a Building Block Toward Measuring Efficiency and Value.

 This project represents the fourth phase of NQF's work on evaluating and endorsing cost and resource use measures.
-The prior three phases of work focused on the evaluation of both condition-specific and non-condition specific measures of total cost, using both per-capita or per-hospitalization episode approaches.
-This fourth phase involved the review of three non-condition specific measures of cost and resource use.
+The prior three phases of work focused on the evaluation of both condition-specific and noncondition-specific measures of total cost, using both per capita or per hospitalization episode approaches.
+This fourth phase involved the review of three noncondition-specific measures of cost and resource use.